L&D Travel Nurse Jobs in Oklahoma

 What will I see clinically in an Oklahoma L&D unit?

 Oklahoma L&D units run the full obstetric mix: intrapartum care of laboring patients with continuous electronic fetal monitoring, inductions on Pitocin, epidural support, vaginal deliveries, and scheduled and emergent cesareans where you may circulate or scrub.
 You’ll handle OB triage, postpartum recovery and education, and NRP at delivery for the newborn.
-High-risk work is part of it too — preeclampsia patients on magnesium, preterm labor, and postpartum hemorrhage response when a delivery turns.
+High-risk work is part of it too, from preeclampsia patients on magnesium and preterm labor to postpartum hemorrhage response when a delivery turns.
 Metro family birth centers tend toward higher acuity with NICU-attached units, while rural and regional sites give you broader autonomy across the whole labor-to-postpartum span.
 Your recruiter can match the case mix to what you want to do.

 What certifications do I need for an Oklahoma L&D travel contract?

-You’ll generally need an active RN license (compact preferred), current BLS, and current ACLS, plus NRP — neonatal resuscitation is essentially required since every delivery is also a newborn.
+You’ll generally need an active RN license (compact preferred), current BLS, and current ACLS, plus NRP, since neonatal resuscitation is essentially required when every delivery is also a newborn.
 Facilities also expect electronic fetal monitoring (EFM) competency, typically AWHONN intermediate or advanced fetal monitoring, along with one to two years of recent L&D experience.
 RNC-OB is a plus, and C-section circulating or scrub experience helps at units that cover cesareans.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+Junxion’s US-based credentialing team sorts every requirement before you accept a contract and stays on the paperwork, so nothing falls through the cracks and you’re cleared before day one.

 Ready to find your next labor and delivery travel contract in Oklahoma?
 Talk to a Junxion recruiter today and let’s match your L&D background with the right unit.